 Encourage, challenge, and promote higher education in the Rochester community by being role models, mentors, educators, and striving to develop leadership in self and others.

-- To develop activities for students outside of classes
+- Develop activities for students outside of classes

-- To reach out to students on a one-to-one basis in elementary, middle and high schools
+- Reach out to students on a one-to-one basis in elementary, middle, and high schools

-- To promote relationships that create a foundation for the student's future
+- Promote relationships that create a foundation for the student's future